-Of the District's total revenues available to operate the District, 2% or approximately \$800,000 was generated from fees charged to those who benefited from the programs.
-Operating grants, 26% or approximately \$9.2 million, was earned from other governments or organizations that subsidize certain programs with grants and other directed types of funding.
+Of the District's total revenues available to operate the District, approximately 2% or \$845,000 was generated from fees charged to those who benefited from the programs.
+Operating grants, approximately 25% or \$9.3 million, was earned from other governments or organizations that subsidize certain programs with grants and other directed types of funding.

-Local property taxes, in the amount of approximately \$10.6 million, represented 29% of the revenues of the governmental activities.
-The unrestricted state aid accounted for approximately \$15 million or 42% of the revenue available.
+Local property taxes, in the amount of approximately \$10.4 million, represented 28% of the revenues of the governmental activities.
+The unrestricted state aid accounted for approximately \$16.3 million or 44% of the revenue available.
 This revenue is determined by a formula that incorporates pupil head count, the annual per pupil allowance and the non-homestead property taxable value of the District.

-Being in the business of educating children, the largest expenses incurred was instruction, which accounted for \$19.3 million or 58% of total expenses.
-Supporting services amounted to \$11.3 million or 34% of total expenses, which includes such items as administration, transportation, technology, maintenance and a variety of similar services that support the District's mission of educating children.
+Being in the business of educating children, the largest expenses incurred was instruction, which accounted for approximately \$22.1 million or 58% of total expenses.
+Supporting services amounted to approximately \$12.7 million or 34% of total expenses, which includes such items as administration, transportation, technology, maintenance and a variety of similar services that support the District's mission of educating children.

-The District was required to implement Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
+The District implemented Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75) in 2018.
 The District's primary exposure to other postemployment benefits (OPEB) is through the State's MPSERS retirement system and the health care benefits it offers to MPSERS retirees.
 While the State oversees, administers, and promulgates the rules governing this system, districts that participate in the system are required to report any liability due to underfunding as a liability of the District.
 The liability is allocated to each district on a pro-rata basis and the liability amount is revised annually as the many factors impacting the calculation are updated.
-This is the first year the OPEB liability of approximately \$17.3 million is reported in the District's financial statements.
-GASB 75 also requires the District to report the effect on the prior year's financial statements, had this statement been implemented at that time.
-This prior year impact is reflected in the Change in Net Position chart above as the "Restatement for implementation of GASB 75".
-The reporting of this OPEB liability reduced the District's beginning net position by approximately \$16.9 million.